googleprojectzero/Jackalope/README.md

 A: I recommend using special allocators provided by the operating system itself to catch memory errors more reliably.

  - On Windows: You can use [Page Heap](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/gflags-and-pageheap).
 Specifically, you can use `gflags.exe /i <target_executable> +hpa` (Note: needs to be called as an administrator) to enable page heap for your target process.
+ - On macOS: On systems that support MTE (M5 or above), you can eneble MTE for your target process by enabling the following entitlements for your target binary:
+    - `com.apple.security.hardened-process`
+    - `com.apple.security.hardened-process.checked-allocations`

- - On macOS: You can use [Guard Malloc](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/ManagingMemory/Articles/MallocDebug.html) although note that its support in TinyInst is experimental and additional workarounds might be required.
+    Otherwise, you can use [Guard Malloc](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/ManagingMemory/Articles/MallocDebug.html) although note that its support in TinyInst is experimental and additional workarounds might be required.
 See [this page](https://github.com/googleprojectzero/TinyInst/tree/master/macOS#tinyinst-and-guard-malloc) for more information.

 Q: I'm getting an error about "Process hanged before reaching the target method"